AnnChenLab/ISCVAM/README.md

 ## About

-Scripts for ISCVAM, a tool for exploration of multimodal single cell data.
+Scripts for **ISCVAM**, a fast, interactive tool for visualizing and investigating *single-cell multi-omics* data

-ISCVAM can be accessed at http://iscva.moffitt.org/
+ISCVAM can be accessed at https://chenlab.utah.edu/iscvam

-Contact: ann.chen@moffitt.org
+Contact: ann.chen@hci.utah.edu

 # Development